quasar-team/CanModule/Documentation/sphinx-result/_sources/logging.rst.txt

 Logging
 =======

 CanModule uses `LogIt`_ for reporting information during runtime.
-LogIt uses the four components
+LogIt uses one component "CanModule"

 * CanModule: general messages concerning CanModule itself
-* CanModuleAnagate: messages related to AnaGate modules
+* CanModule Anagate: messages related to AnaGate modules contain a string "anagate"
-* CanModuleSystec: messages related to SysTec modules
+* CanModule Systec: messages related to SysTec modules contain a string "systec"
-* CanModulePeak: messages related to Peak modules
+* CanModule Peak: messages related to Peak modules contain a string "peak"

-for managing logging levels per vendor.
+for managing logging levels.
 The logging level of each component, if the component is used, can be set individually at any time once initialized.
+Vendor specific messages can be filtered out by using the specific strings.
-For windows the component names are as listed above, for linux the component CanModuleSock is used for Systec and Peak modules, but also both CanModuleSystec and CanModulePeak are mapped to CanModuleSock for convenience.
+For windows the strings are as listed above, for linux the string "sock" is used for Systec and Peak modules.

 You can of course add your own components for specific logging, like MYCOMP in the code below.